cdapio/coopr/docs/docs/source/guide/admin/ui.rst

 -------
 Runtime dependencies contain fields that are analagous to those in the install section.
 The only difference is the service actions that they apply to.
-Install dependencies affect the INSTALL and REMOVE service actions, whereas runtime dependencies affect the INITIALIZE, START, and STOP dependencies.
+Install dependencies affect the INSTALL and REMOVE service actions, whereas runtime dependencies affect the INITIALIZE, START, and STOP service actions.
 In this example, "myapp-2.0" *requires* the "sql-db" service.
 This means that "myapp-2.0" cannot be placed on a cluster without a "sql-db" service.
 It also means that the initialization of "myapp-2.0" will occur after the start of "sql-db".
 It also means the start of "myapp-2.0" will occur after the start of "sql-db" and that the stop of "myapp-2.0"